arnesanches/arnesanches/README.md

 This project uses Llama Parse, an AI-powered document analysis tool, to extract tabular data from PDF files and convert it into Excel (.xlsx) format while preserving the tabular layout.

 ### 8. [**Excel Dynamic Dashboard**](https://github.com/arnesanches/excel-dynamic-dashboard)
-Interactive Excel dashboard for sales analysis of four products over three years.
-It includes metrics like revenue, quantity sold, payment methods, and charts, with filters to select the desired year and product.
+Interactive Excel dashboard for sales analysis of four products over three years (2021-2023).
+The panel includes metrics such as total revenue, quantity sold, payment methods, and detailed charts.
+It features interactive buttons to select the desired year and product, allowing practical and intuitive filtering of information.

 ### 9. [**Power BI Advanced Dashboard**](https://github.com/arnesanches/powerbi_dashboard)
 This project, developed in Power BI, features a highly interactive and visually appealing financial dashboard that displays the results of financial calculations based on data extracted from an Excel file.
 The accuracy of these results is validated using Python code.